sifive/wake/share/doc/wake/tutorial.md

 $ git add help.cpp
 ```

-While most of of the changes are minor, the separation of `mainResult` and
+While most of the changes are minor, the separation of `mainResult` and
 `helpResult` into the two steps of `def` followed by `require` is the most
 obvious.
 This may initially seem like it creates an unnecessary intermediate
 variable, but it is in fact very important for achieving the best performance.
 Namely, in order for `require` to define values or return early based on the
 exact constructor it's passed, it enforces a degree of serialization on the
-code.
-By starting the computation in `def` blocks, we allow wake to compile
+code.  `def` doesn't have the same restriction, so by starting the computation
-`main.cpp` and `help.cpp` in parallel.
-(The `require` unwrapping within
+in `def` blocks, we allow wake to compile `main.cpp` and `help.cpp` in parallel.
-`multipleResult` ensures they're both compiled before being linked, even though
+(The `require` unwrapping within `multipleResult` ensures they're both compiled
-each `def` block can be started out of order.)
+before being linked, even though each `def` block can be started out of order.)

 ```console
 $ wake buildMultiple